Glimpse: Generalized Locality for Scalable and Robust CT: Experiments

+We implement all models in PyTorch~\cite{paszke2019pytorch} on a machine equipped with a Nvidia A100 GPU with 80GB memory.
+All models were trained for 200 epochs with MSE loss using the Adam optimizer~\cite{kingma2014adam}.
+A learning rate of $10^{-4}$ was used for {\dlt}, U-Net and iRadonMAP, and of $10^{-3}$ for LGS and LPD.
+All models were trained with batch size 64.
+For {\dlt}, for each mini-batch of random targets, we ran optimization on a random mini-batch of 512 pixels 3 times.

-In Section~\ref{sec: Sparse-view CT}, we conduct a comparative analysis of {\dlt} against CNN-based models for sparse view CT image reconstruction on both in-distribution and OOD data.
+In Section~\ref{sec: Sparse-view CT}, we compare {\dlt} to CNN-based models for sparse-view CT reconstruction on both in-distribution and OOD data.
 In Section~\ref{sec: computational efficiency}, we analyze the computational efficiency of the aforementioned models.
-Section~\ref{sec: blind inversion} addresses the uncalibrated and blind scenarios.
 We analyze the learned filters $\h$ across different measurement noise levels in Section~\ref{sec: learned filter}.
-Finally in Section~\ref{sec: window size}, we study performance of {\dlt} for different patch sizes.
+We study the influence of the number of projections and neighboring pixels in Sections \ref{sec: ablation_proj} and \ref{sec: window size}.
+Finally, in Appendix~\ref{app: learnable geometry}, we present our method for learning the projection angles jointly with the image reconstruction to address uncalibrated and blind scenarios.